 Environmental contamination by urban, industrial and agricultural activities

 Contamination of soil, ground water and surface water is caused by various urban activities, industrial operations, intensive agricultural practices, and improper transport and disposal of wastes.

-The most common contaminants are petroleum hydrocarbons, polynuclear aromatic hydrocarbons, solvents, pesticides, herbicides, fertilisers and metals.
+Examples of common contaminants are petroleum hydrocarbons, polynuclear aromatic hydrocarbons (PAHs), per- and polyfluoroalkyl substances (PFAS), solvents, pesticides, herbicides, fertilisers and metals.
 Contamination threatens ecosystem functions, decreases biodiversity, and causes potential risks to human health.

 New approaches to clean up contamination

 Our work with universities and industry is increasing the fundamental understanding of natural microbial attenuation of a range of pollutants in contaminated environments.